 Maximum performance – minimum space: Patented tantalum capacitor powder

 The primary driving industry for tantalum products including capacitors and SPT powder is the electronics industry, which accounts for about 50 % of overall tantalum consumption.
-Today’s smartphones, super-thin ultrabooks and media tablets have to include ever more features into increasingly smaller formats.
-Our tantalum and niobium capacitor powders make it possible to achieve the large internal surface area needed to manufacture high-performance capacitors.
+Today’s smartphones, super-thin notebooks and media tablets have to include ever more features into increasingly smaller formats.
+Our tantalum and niobium capacitor powders make it possible to achieve the large specific surface area needed to manufacture high-performance capacitors.
 Extremely reliable, today’s tantalum capacitors store the maximum amount of electrical charge in a minimum amount of space.

 Tantalum powder - the key to miniaturization

 The trend toward miniaturization in the electronics industry is continuing unabated: smaller and smaller devices are expected to provide an ever-increasing level of performance with more and more functions.
 As a result, the capacitors used in these devices must achieve greater capacitance in smaller spaces.
 Tantalum capacitors are particularly well suited for this task: anodes made of pressed, sintered tantalum powder provide an extremely high degree of volumetric efficiency.